seanpm2001/SNU_2D_ProgrammingTools/OldVersions/SNU_2D_ProgrammingTools_REPOLIST/!OldVersions/1/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 893 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 894 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 887+6=893
+//// 888+6=894

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 93 (2025, Tuesday, February 18th at 05:36 pm PST)
+//// File version: 94 (2025, Wednesday, February 19th at 05:34 pm PST)
-//// Line count (including blank lines and compiler line): 952
+//// Line count (including blank lines and compiler line): 953

 //// ----------------------------------------------------- \\\\